 Your Strengths are what give you traction because they allow you to do the things you do well already.
 Focusing on anything else just leads to spinning your wheels.

 So dig deeper at what you love, and spend the time finding out why.
 Don’t listen to our culture, go find out who you are.
 For those with ADHD, the devil is often in those details, because of how many people with ADHD get stuck in them, and can’t find enough momentum to give life everything they got.

-Breaking old systems of behavior takes accountability, and you are going to need assistance implementing a new strengths-based approach.
+Breaking old systems of behavior takes accountability, and you are going to need assistance.
 Reaching out for support is the best strategy I know for dealing with the, “Just-Try-Harder” syndrome.
 It’s not enough that you just try harder.
 You need a different strategy.
 Reaching out for support is a bit like showing yourself that you’re valuable and that you’re worth it.

 What Strategies for ADHD work for you?

 If you wrestle with attention deficit hyperactivity disorder, what tips, techniques, and strategies have helped you the most?